Little Miss Sunshine: Plot

-Sheryl Hoover is a mother of two living in Albuquerque, New Mexico.
+Sheryl Hoover is a stressed mother of two living in Albuquerque, New Mexico.
 Her husband Richard is an aspiring motivational speaker and life coach.
-Dwayne, Sheryl's Nietzsche-reading teenage son from a previous marriage, has taken a vow of silence until he accomplishes his dream of becoming a fighter pilot.
-Sheryl's older brother Frank, a gay scholar of Proust, is living with the family after having attempted suicide.
-Richard's profane father Edwin is also living with the family after being evicted from a retirement home for snorting heroin.
-Olive, Richard and Sheryl's young daughter, is an aspiring beauty queen coached by Edwin.
+Dwayne, Sheryl's Nietzsche-admiring teenage son from her previous marriage, has taken a vow of silence until he accomplishes his dream of becoming a fighter pilot.
+Sheryl's older brother Frank Ginsburg, a gay scholar of Proust, is living with the family after attempting suicide.
+Richard's foul-mouthed father Edwin is also living with the family after being evicted from a retirement home for snorting heroin.
+Olive, Richard and Sheryl's 7-year-old daughter, is an aspiring beauty queen coached by Edwin.

 Olive learns she has qualified for the "Little Miss Sunshine" beauty pageant being held in Redondo Beach, California, in two days.
 Richard, Sheryl, and Edwin want to support her, and Frank and Dwayne cannot be left alone, so the whole family attends.
 Due to financial constraints, they go on an 800 mi road trip in their yellow Volkswagen van.
 Family tensions play out along the way, amidst the aging van's mechanical problems.
-When the van breaks down early on, the family learns that they must push it until it is moving at about 20 mph before it is put into gear, at which point they have to run up to the side door and jump in.
-Later on, the van's horn starts honking unceasingly by itself, which leads to the family being pulled over by a state trooper.
+When the van's clutch breaks early on, the only way to drive it is to push it fast enough for the driver to put it into third gear, then jump in the open side door.
+Later, the van's horn starts honking by itself, and at one point the side door falls off.